tasosx/tools4clj/README.md

 go get -u github.com/tasosx/tools4clj/cmd/... && clojure
 ```

+Also, `clj --rebel` runs an extended version of clj that, instead of using `rlwrap`, it uses the terminal readline library **bhauman/rebel-readline**, giving a more polished look and feel.

+Note: on Windows *rebel* prompt, a long running function can not be stopped by Ctrl+C. Use the task manager...

+Although *rebel* extension looks great, it is a bit slow sometimes, so it may not always be the choice of heart.
+Thats why *rlwrap'ed clj* is the default.

 Looks and feel of `clj --rebel` are configurable through the `rebel-readline` options:

 https://github.com/bhauman/rebel-readline/#config